Kr1sshna/Game_of_life/README.md

 * **C Programming:** Efficient memory usage and logic implementation.
 * **Algorithmic Logic:** Iterating through grid generations and neighbor checking.

-It currently supports standard patterns (like Gliders and Oscillators) running directly in the terminal console.

 ## 🚀 Getting Started

 Follow these instructions to get a copy of the project up and running on your local machine.